ivadomed/model_seg_sci/README.md

 [![medRxiv](https://img.shields.io/badge/medRxiv-10.1101/2024.01.03.24300794v2-blue.svg)](https://www.medrxiv.org/content/10.1101/2024.01.03.24300794v2.full.pdf)

-This repository contains the code for deep learning-based segmentation of the spinal cord and hyperintense lesions in spinal cord injury (SCI).
+This repository contains the code for deep learning-based segmentation of the spinal cord and intramedually lesions in spinal cord injury (SCI).
 The code is based on the [nnUNetv2 framework](https://github.com/MIC-DKFZ/nnUNet).

 ## Model Overview

-The model was trained on raw T2-weighted images of SCI patients from multiple (three) sites.
-The data included images with both axial and sagittal resolutions.
+The model was trained on raw T2-weighted images of SCI patients from seven sites comprising traumatic (acute preoperative, intermediate, chronic) and non-traumatic (degenerative cervical myelopathy, DCM) SCI lesions.
+The data included images with heterogenous resolutions (both axial and sagittal) and scanner strenghts (1T/1.5T/3T).
 To ensure uniformity across sites, all images were initially re-oriented to RPI.
 Given an input image, the model is able to segment *both* the lesion and the spinal cord.
-The model also works well on degenerative cervical myelopathy (DCM) lesions.

 <img width="1000" alt="figure2_fixed" src="https://github.com/ivadomed/model_seg_sci/assets/53445351/e7492462-18aa-4f7d-a03e-22863efaff72">

+## Updates

+### 2024-XX-XX

+* We have released **SCIsegV2: A Universal Model for Intramedually Lesion Segmentation in SCI**.
+The new model is trained on a larger cohort covering both traumatic and non-traumatic SCI lesions.
+The new model is available for download using the same installation instructions as below.
+* The computation of midsagittal tissue bridges is now fully-automatied and powered by SCIsegV2.

-## Using SCIseg
+## Using SCIsegV2

 ### Install dependencies